A2 Milk result: Net profit leaps 21% on China sales

 "However, this is a dynamic situation and at this stage, we are unable to quantify the impact, either positively or negatively, for the full year," it said.

-Notwithstanding this uncertainty, full-year EBITDA margin is still anticipated to be in the range of 29-30 per cent - unchanged from its previous guidance.
+Notwithstanding this uncertainty, full-year EBITDA margin was still anticipated to be in the range of 29-30 per cent - unchanged from its previous guidance.

 A2 Milk added that the board "considered it appropriate" to target EBITDA margin of 30 per cent in the medium term.

-The company said that given the Covid19 situation, it was assessing the level of discretionary marketing investment and trade marketing activation that can be effectively deployed in China for the remainder of the year.
+The company said that given the Covid-19 situation, it was assessing the level of discretionary marketing investment deployed in China for the remainder of the year.